 Following a Sponsor Bank Default, when the "natural" amortisation of the Cover Pool assets alone cannot be relied on to repay principal, Moody's assumes that funds must be raised against the Cover Pool at a discount if Covered Bondholders are to receive timely principal payment.
 After a Sponsor Bank Default, the market value of these assets may be subject to certain volatility.
-Examples of the stressed refinancing margins used by Moody's for different types of prime-quality assets are published in Moody's method piece.
-An update on the stressed refinance margins used has been published in February 2008 (please see Related Research: "Moody's Rating Approach to European Covered Bonds", published in June 2005 and Press Release: "Moody's announces update of covered bond refinance stresses following credit crisis", published in February 2008.).
+Examples of the stressed refinancing margins used by Moody's for different types of prime-quality assets are published in Moody's method piece (please see Related Research: "Moody's Rating Approach to European Covered Bonds", published in June 2005).

-Aspects specific to this programme that are refinancing positive include:
+The refinance margin stress used for public-sector assets is much lower than that for commercial and residential assets Aspects specific to this programme that are refinancing positive include:

-- Austrian Mortgage Bank Act: The cover pool administrator has the ability to transfer the Cover Pool together with the Covered Bonds or sell the cover pool assets and to raise funds against the cover pool assets, for example bridge loans. - The credit quality of the Cover Pool, which is reflected in the Collateral Score.
-The higher credit quality of the Cover Pool will lead to a lower write-off for losses and lower refinancing margins will be applied.
+- Austrian Mortgage Bank Act: The cover pool administrator has the ability to transfer the Cover Pool together with the Covered Bonds or sell the cover pool assets and to raise funds against the cover pool assets, for example bridge loans. - The credit quality of the Cover Pool, which is reflected in a relatively low Collateral Score.
+The higher credit quality of the Cover Pool will lead to a lower write-off for losses and lower refinancing margins applied. - Public-sector assets are in general terms a more liquid type of collateral, which should improve the sales value of the Cover Pool.
+Public-sector assets (repo-eligible) are expected to trade at lower refinancing margins than other asset classes.